 Current Science News Activity

-How can you EASILY and CONSISTENTLY make real-world connections to current events an active part of your classroom routine?
-Use this current science news activity…
+As middle school science teachers, we’re always looking for ways to make our lessons more engaging and relevant.
+How can we EASILY and CONSISTENTLY make real-world connections to current events an active part of our classroom routine?
+The answer lies in a simple yet powerful current science news activity:

 Science News Journals!